krayin/krayin-docs/docs/1.x/themes/change-email-template.md

 # Change email template

-In this section, we are explaining how to change the email templates in Bagisto.
+In this section, we are explaining how to change the email templates in Krayin.
 As we all know, everyone wants some customization according to their own taste that's why knowing about changing the email template is also quite helpful for some users.

 ## Email template flow

-Before diving into template change first we should know how the email template works in the Bagisto.
+Before diving into template change first we should know how the email template works in the Krayin.

 There are several mail notification classes like `CancelOrderAdminNotification`, `NewCustomerNotification`, and many more present in the `Webkul\Admin\Mail` namespace.
 Let's check one of these files, we are taking `CancelOrderAdminNotification` class as an example.